VKG43/BadOptimizingData/README.md

 As such, this project is how I personally made data that, while practically useless, presents a more interesting optimization challenge.

 ## Process
-I selected two of the datasets on the wonderful Alan Turing institute's TCPD datasets (https://github.com/alan-turing-institute/TCPD).
+I selected two of the datasets on the wonderful [Alan Turing institute's TCPD datasets](https://github.com/alan-turing-institute/TCPD).
 In my case I took homeruns in the American Baseball League and the flow of the Nile river at Aswan.
 Both of these datasets were reduced to range from 1901-1970.

 ## Nile Data
-The data for the Nile flow volume looked like:
+The data for the Nile flow volume looked like: \
 ![niledata](/Images/Nile.png)

 ## Baseball Data